|

 management and exception handling.
 This translates into reduced memory consumption and

-- Smalltalk MT is fully multithreaded and
+increased performance.
+Smalltalk MT is fully multithreaded and

 all primitives are reentrant.
 Threads are very lightweight and share a common address